samedayrules/ddns-update-client/README.md

 To modify and run the DUC software, you must have:

 1. Python installed (version 3.11 used).
-2. Python virtual environment module installed (version xxx used).
+2. Python virtual environment module installed (version 20.17.1 used).
 3. Git installed (version 2.38.1 used).
 4. Access to a command shell (e.g., cmd.exe).